 Other SCOPE Programs:

-SCOPE Niagara launching in March 2021.
+SCOPE Niagara launched in May 25, 2022.
 The SCOPE model promotes patient-centred interdisciplinary care, which is the foundation of Ontario Health Teams (OHT).

 SCOPE has the potential to:

 Nurse Navigator: Sarah Furnival SCOPENiagara@niagarahealth.on.ca

 Situation: A PCP called in regarding a patient with a 3-week history of shakiness and a recent diagnosis of hyperthyroidism (blood work revealed a TSH 0.01 mIU/L and T4 of 26 pmol/L).
 The patient was tachycardic but normotensive.
 The PCP wanted to discuss this patient with the GIM on-call to see if there are any red flags to monitor for and appropriate next steps.